What is community work in psychology?

 Step 3: Arrange course credit.

 For PSY 4949, students can take 1, 2, or 3 credit hours per semester, to be determined in conjunction with your work site.
-For each credit taken, you must complete 45 hours of work during this semester to earn a satisfactory grade.
+For each credit taken, you must complete 45 hours of work during the semester and accrue enough points in the Canvas course to earn a satisfactory grade.
 This translates into 3 hours per week during Spring and Fall semesters, 3.75 hours per week during Summer C, and 7.5 hours per week during Summer A or Summer B (for each credit taken).

 BEFORE ENROLLING FOR WORK EXPERIENCE COURSE CREDIT, YOU MUST COMPLETE TWO TRAINING MODULES ONLINE: Click here for instructions